sendgrid/sendgrid-go/USAGE.md

 }
 ```

-## Retrieve the monthly email statistics for a single subuser
+## Retrieve the monthly email statistics for a single sub-user

-**This endpoint allows you to retrieve the monthly email statistics for a specific subuser.**
+**This endpoint allows you to retrieve the monthly email statistics for a specific sub-user.**

-While you can always view the statistics for all email activity on your account, subuser statistics enable you to view specific segments of your stats for your subusers.
-Emails sent, bounces, and spam reports are always tracked for subusers.
+While you can always view the statistics for all email activity on your account, sub-user statistics enable you to view specific segments of your stats for your sub-users.
+Emails sent, bounces, and spam reports are always tracked for sub-users.
 Unsubscribes, clicks, and opens are tracked if you have enabled the required settings.

 When using the `sort_by_metric` to sort your stats by a specific metric, you can not sort by the following metrics:
 `bounce_drops`, `deferred`, `invalid_emails`, `processed`, `spam_report_drops`, `spam_reports`, or `unsubscribe_drops`.